aroradaman/windows-networking/docs/zz-l2vsl3.md

 L2 and L3 cnis are confusing for people.
 For example antrea is L2 (it uses a switch) vs calico is a l3 cni (IPIP).

+## Why windows CNIs are different

+Windows CNIs are different then windows ones because:
+- theress no "network namespace" for windows CNIs, so the pause container, has less relevance
+- the cni plugins logic in linux , and commands that need to be called for network programming are replaced w/ calls to hns
+- the windows CNI community came long after the linux CNI community (for example, EKS support for windows is newer)
+- things like hostnetwork containers on windows in containerd arent as straightforward -0 you need things like hostProcess containers to do them, which is a new k8s feature.

+Thus the linux networking features you get for free on containers cant be taken for granted to exist in windows containers.

+## comparing some common local CNIs for windows

 Heres a table contrasting different windows CNI implementations

 | CNI Implementation    | NetworkPolicy Support | L2/L3 Networking       | Scalability                               | Pod-to-Pod Encryption | Network Security | IPAM (IP Address Management)      | Additional Features                                       |